adewes/zilpzalp/docs/src/en/protocols/paper-based.md

 The public key is stored together with the group data.
 Similarly, the web application deletes a user's original visit data as soon as it is clear that they will not be added to another group.

-The data encrypted in this way can only be accessed with the help of the GA key and a matching private key of a visit record belonging to the group.
-These private keys are under the control of the user and are only transmitted to the GA by the user in case of infection.
+The data encrypted in this way can only be accessed with the help of the GA data key and a matching private key of a visit record belonging to the group.
+These private keys are under the control of the user and are only transmitted to the GA by the user in the event of an infection.
 Accordingly, even if the GA could access all operator data, it can only decrypt epidemiologically relevant data for which a user has provided the matching private key.

 <div>
     {% include "common/protocols/_check_in.html" %}